Why you need Mold Free Coffee

 One study, published in the journal Food and Chemical Toxicology, showed that over half of commercially available coffees are contaminated by mycotoxins, with regular coffee consumption contributing to human exposure to these dangerous compounds.
 There are even rumors going around that when coffee in the European Union is found to have mycotoxin levels that are too high, that coffee is brought over to the U.S. and sold here, as the U.S does not regulate the levels of mycotoxins in coffee.

-Where’s the truth in all this?
 As a coffee lover, you certainly don’t want to give up your favorite beverage but at the same time, you don’t want to stick your head in the sand and put your health in danger either.

 Regular coffee consumption has been shown to have a whole host of positive health benefits, including reducing inflammation, boosting cognitive health, improving your exercise performance, fighting depression, reducing your chances of developing some types of cancer, as well as type 2 diabetes, plus a reduction in your chances of developing Alzheimer’s.
 Coffee is also full of health-promoting antioxidants and protects your DNA from damage.
 Studies show you need to drink three to four cups of coffee daily to see these protective effects.

 The news about coffee’s health benefits is great, especially when you already enjoy drinking this delicious brew.
 But if you are drinking coffee multiple times a day on a regular basis, your exposure to these dangerous molds in coffee and the harmful mycotoxins they produce is going to add up.
+(Always ensure you are drinking Mold Free Coffee without mycotoxins!)

 The Fungus Among Us